 - Lean Meat is one of the most common and rich sources of iron that gets easily absorbed by the body.

 - Dried fruit, such as raisins and apricots

 - Iron-fortified pasta, grains, rice, and cereals

-Iron deficiency anemia is one of the common forms of anemia whose symptoms include, weakness, fatigue, palpitations, shortness of breath, dry hair and skin, swelling and soreness in the mouth and tongue.
-It can be corrected by the intake of lean meat, egg yolk, green leafy vegetables, seafood, and iron-fortified foods.
+Iron deficiency anemia is one of the common forms of anemia whose symptoms include weakness, fatigue, palpitations, shortness of breath, dry hair and skin, swelling, and soreness in the mouth and tongue.
+It can be corrected by consuming lean meat, egg yolk, green leafy vegetables, seafood, and iron-fortified foods.

 - How many soaked raisins to eat daily

 - Chia seed lemon honey water benefits